alfmunny/webtopdf/README.md

 # Web to Image

-Simulate the user action and save to web page to image.
+Simulate the user action and save the web page to image.

 ## Requirements